pedrotgn/pyactor/doc/remote_tuto.rst

 .. literalinclude:: ../examples/Remote/s4_clientb.py
     :linenos:

-Here we have a registry where Servers can be bind.
-The registry module starts an actor which is the registry itself.
-The first client, binds a server to the registry and waits for queries.
-The second one, uses the registry to find the first one and send work to its server.
+In this example we have a registry where Servers can be bind.
+The registry module starts an actor which is the registry itself to which servers can be bind and clients look for servers.
+The first client, binds a server to the registry and waits for queries to that server.
+The second one, uses the registry to find the first one and spawn a server instance on it to afterwards send work to it.

+In order to execute the second client repeatedly without having to restart all the processes, before spawning the server remotely, it checks if the first client has already the server by using the method ``has_actor`` on the remote_host.